Louise Fazenda: Early life

 Fazenda was born in her maternal grandparents' house in Lafayette, Indiana, the daughter of merchandise broker Joseph A. Fazenda, who was born in Mexico, and Nelda T. Schilling Fazenda, a Chicago native.
 She was of Portuguese, French, and Italian descent on her father's side and of German descent on her mother's.

-The Fazenda family relocated to California, where Joseph Fazenda opened up a grocery store.
-Louise attended Los Angeles High School and St. Mary's Convent and kept busy with a number of after-school jobs, one of which was delivering groceries for the family business via a horse-drawn wagon.
+The Fazenda family moved to California, where Joseph Fazenda opened a grocery store.
+Louise attended Los Angeles High School and St. Mary's Convent, and one of her jobs after school was delivering groceries for the family business by a horse-drawn wagon.

 Career

-Fazenda was discovered by a scout employed by Mack Sennett in a high school comedy show.
 She made her first film in 1913.
-She was best known as a character actor in silent films, playing roles such as a fussy old maid and a blacksmith.
-She briefly left films during 1921 and 1922 to perform vaudeville.
-Her transition into talking pictures led to more serious roles.
+She gained experience with bit parts.
+She was best known as a character actor in silent films, playing roles such as a fussy spinster and a blacksmith.

+She briefly left films from 1921 to 1922 to perform vaudeville.
+Her transition into talking pictures led to more serious roles, including the giggly fiancée in the prestige antiwar film The Road Back.
 The Old Maid, in 1939, was her last of her nearly 300 movie appearances.